vaibhavrohilla-03/webscraping_ragchatbot/README.md

 # Student RAGBOT
-This project is a Retrieval Augmented Generation (RAG) application designed to answer questions based on information scraped from a university website.
+This project is a Retrieval Augmented Generation (RAG) application designed to answer questions based on information scraped from lets say a university website or any website.
 It uses a vector database to store website content and a Large Language Model (LLM) to generate answers.
 The application is built with Python, Langchain, Streamlit, and uses Google Generative AI for embeddings and chat functionalities.

 ## Setup Instructions